Dreamy-Jy/Slap-Jack/README.md

 - minimize conditionals
 - while not being too diffcult for users to use

-### This disicon to not Raise any errors, and handle exceptions silently
+### How I decided wheither or not raise an error or handle silently, and handle exceptions silently
-- I felt that because this is designed to be a game for a general public rasing errors would be of little help to average user
+- I felt that because this is designed to be a game for a general public rasing errors would be of little help to average user so exception were rasied sparingly and only in instances where a programmer might error and not the user.
+- If the user errored the program would rerun

 ## Possible Improvements

+seperate property list for players into single list or a player class

 Threads to add a automated timing.

 Use of curses to better manage keyboard inputs.

-Improve code readablitly and type hinting by using custom types Better type hinting and
+Allow for the ablity to exit the game anytime by pressing a character, could true all input getting methods into

+### Code Base

+Use a player class as opposed to multipule list.

+### Game
+Allow for multipul rounds
+Allow for the ability to exit the game at anytime